andrewiankidd/raspberry-pi-nix/README.md

    that will be familiar to those who have used Raspberry Pi's [config.txt based configuration](https://www.raspberrypi.com/documentation/computers/config_txt.html).
-3. Make it easy to build an image suitable for flashing to an sd-card, without the need to first go through an installation media.
+3. Make it easy to build an image suitable for flashing to an sd-card or booting over the network, without the need to first go through an installation media.

 The important modules are `overlay/default.nix`, `rpi/default.nix`,